Zakelj Diary

 daughter Jolanda no longer recognized me.
 They are very satisfied - or so they

 said.
-John invited Karl and his family to
+John invited Karl and his family to dinner for tomorrow noon.

 At home a good supper waited for us,